Helm

 where:

-• $REGISTRY_WRITE_TOKEN is your API access token used to publish/upload charts to your Helm source registry.
-Ensure this access token has the Read Packages and Write Packages REST API scopes, which allows this token to publish packages to any source registry your user account has access to within your Buildkite organization.
+$REGISTRY_WRITE_TOKENis your API access token used to publish/upload charts to your Helm source registry.
+Ensure this access token has the Read Packages and Write Packages REST API scopes, which allows this token to publish charts and other package types to any source registry your user account has access to within your Buildkite organization.
 Alternatively, you can use an OIDC token that meets your Helm source registry's OIDC policy.
 Learn more about these tokens in OIDC in Buildkite Package Registries.

 For example, to upload the file my-helm-chart-0.1.2.tgz from the current directory to the My Helm Charts registry in the My organization Buildkite organization, run the curl command: